Fire jihad in Australia? The unconventional and lethal weapon of the Islamic State

 Amid bushfire crisis, Australia to kill 10,000 camels because they drink too much water

 Thousands of animals have lost their lives in these fires.
-What was worse was that when the accused were produced before the court, there was not a sign of remorse and they were seen laughing.
+What worse was that when the accused were produced before the court, there was not a sign of remorse and they were seen laughing.

 Fire Jihad:

 In 2012, the Al-Qaeda in its magazine, 'Inspire' had spoken about the concept of Fire Jihad.
 It said in America there are more houses built in the countryside than in the cities.
-It is difficult chose a better place that in the valleys of Montana.
-It also goes on to give advise on how to start huge forest fires in America.
+It is difficult to choose a better place in the valleys of Montana.
+It also goes on to give advice on how to start huge forest fires in America.

 The article says, "it is your freedom to ignite an ember bomb in a US forest.
-It recommends Montana because of the fast growing population in the wooded areas.
+It recommends Montana because of the fast-growing population in the wooded areas."

-In 2018, one media outlet that supports the Islamic State suggested that the wildfires in California was the handiwork of the Jihadi group.
+In 2018, one media outlet that supports the Islamic State suggested that the wildfires in California were the handiwork of the Jihadi group.
 The Al-Ansar Media said, 'O America, this is the punishment of bombing Muslims in Syria.
-This is Allah's punishment for you and inshallah you will see more fires.
+This is Allah's punishment for you and inshallah you will see more fires."

 The Australian police are still investigating the forest fires.
 The ISIS and the Al-Qaeda are known to have used unconventional methods to carry out strikes.